Sticky space

 Why School Fundraising Success Depends on the Principal

 Maximizing profits is usually right at the top of the list of priorities for every sponsor.
-Of course, you’re good, as long as you reach your goal and raise enough money to accomplish your objectives.
-Now the real question is how do you get there?
+Of course, you're good if you reach your goal and raise enough money to accomplish your objectives.
+Now the real question is, how do you get there?

-When it comes to selling any school fundraising product, to achieve success there are 2 primary things to consider.
+When selling any school fundraising product, there are two primary things to consider.
 What you sell, and how well you motivate your group.

 Choosing the right product comes down to understanding your community.
-Past sales history, price and product exclusivity are important things to consider.
+Past sales history, price, and product exclusivity are essential things to consider.
 Yet, you can have the right product but still not have an inspired group.
-What you use for prizes and how well you promote your incentives can make the difference between reaching or exceeding your goal, and falling short.
+What you use for prizes and how well you promote your incentives can make the difference between reaching or exceeding your goal and falling short.

 Most will agree that getting your students excited about your fundraiser is not that difficult.
-Having the opportunity to win prizes for selling items out of a brochure will excite most any student.
+The opportunity to win prizes for selling items out of a brochure will excite almost any student.
 And the kickoff assembly is the perfect environment with students feeding off the energy and enthusiasm in the room.

 Gaining the support of your parents is usually tied to how eager their children are.
-Students that come home determined to make sales can have an impact on whether or not their parents get involved.
-Teacher involvement in school fundraising can also make a difference because they see students as often as the parents do.
+Students that come home determined to make sales can impact whether or not their parents get involved.
+Teacher involvement in school fundraising can also make a difference because they see students as often as parents.

-However, if you had to pick the single most influential person with the greatest potential for positive impact, it would have to be the principal.
+However, if you had to pick the most influential person with the most significant potential for positive impact, it would have to be the principal.

-Here are 2 ways that you can get your principal to help your cause.
+Here are two ways to get your principal to help your cause.

 1. Win Principal Support

-Maintaining an ongoing relationship with the principal is key.
-It’s important to stay in periodic communication in order to keep them informed about your ideas and objectives.
+Maintaining an ongoing relationship with the principal is critical.
+It's essential to stay in periodic communication in order to keep them informed about your ideas and objectives.
 When you finally sit down with the principal to discuss your fundraiser, before you share your intentions, have a list of fact-finding questions prepared.
-Why not start by asking them what needs they have and how your organization can help meet them?
-Seeing things from their perspective gives you the opportunity to find common ground and mutual interest.
+Why not ask them about their needs and how your organization can help them?
+Seeing things from their perspective allows you to find common ground and mutual interest.

-Once you understand their concerns, you’re ready to make your pitch.
+Once you understand their concerns, you're ready to make your pitch.
 Your first objective is to sell them on your purpose and how it will help solve the need.
-Hopefully you’ve also gathered information from parents and teachers about what they think will help the school.
-This will help you more well-rounded perspective and allows you to better communicate your purpose.
+Hopefully, you've also gathered information from parents and teachers about what they think will help the school.
+This will help you have a more well-rounded perspective and allows you to communicate your purpose better.

 When it comes to approaching the principal, we recommend that you do the following: